tbpaolini/PyJpegDecoder/README.md

 pip3 install numpy scipy pillow
 ```

 You can [download Python here](https://www.python.org/downloads/).
 The decoder was made in Python 3.9.4, but it works in later versions (and it is assumed to also work on previous 3.x versions).
+Once everything is installed, just run the script `jpeg_decoder.py`.
+It will then ask to select a JPEG file, and it will do the rest of the job by itself while displaying the progress.
+Once finished, the decoded image will be displayed with an option to save a lossless version.

+I would like to reiterate that this decoder is for educational purposes, that is, to help people learning about how JPEG work.
+The decoder is not meant to be "performing" or "for production".
+That being considered, I still hope you find it helpful!